ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/technical_specification.md

 period.
 As above, if the denominator is 0 then the link shall default to 1.
 For the purpose of this definition, the predictive period for this link is the target period.

+### 7.5 Observation Counts

+For each link, if the link is not defaulted, its corresponding Observation Count field shall be set to the number of matched responders used in the calculation.
+If the link is defaulted because the predictive period is not present in the dataset, the link's Observation Count field shall be null.
+If the link is defaulted due to the denominator being 0, its Observation Count field shall be 0.

 ## 8.0 Imputation